top of page

 I promote personal and social growth through inclusive community belonging.

-Welcome to all!
 I believe individual formation and social transformation happen as people encounter themselves and others, creating community with those at the margins.

 Here you can find more about my academic, community, clinical, and research experience, and the vision that animates my work.